DerekMwirigi/order-yangu/README.md

 BillRefNumber # this is payment id
 InvoiceNumber # this is order id (from order service)
 ```
-This should return payment initiated response example.
+This should return payment made success.
 ```
 {
   "status": "SUCCESS",